owlbarn/tutorial/book/algodiff/README.md

 ### Gradient

-As we have introduced in [@eq:algodiff:grad], gradient generalise derivatives to multivariate functions.
+As we have introduced in [@eq:algodiff:grad], gradient generalises derivatives to multivariate functions.
-Therefore, for a function that accepts a vector (where each element is a variable), and returns a scalar, we can use the `grad` function to find it gradient at a point.
+Therefore, for a function that accepts a vector (where each element is a variable) and returns a scalar, we can use the `grad` function to find its gradient at a point.
 Imagine a 3D surface.
 At each points on this surface, a gradient consists of three element that each represents the derivative along the x, y or z axis.
 This vector shows the direction and magnitude of maximum change of a multivariate function.